HMS Felixstowe

-HMS Felixstowe was a s built for the Royal Navy during the Second World War.
+HMS Felixstowe was a built for the Royal Navy during the Second World War.

 Design and description

 The Bangor class was designed as a small minesweeper that could be easily built in large numbers by civilian shipyards; as steam turbines were difficult to manufacture, the ships were designed to accept a wide variety of engines.
 Felixstowe displaced 673 LT at standard load and 860 LT at deep load.
 The ship had an overall length of 189 ft, a beam of 28 ft 6 in and a draught of 10 ft 6 in.
 The ship's complement consisted of 60 officers and ratings.

 She was powered by two vertical triple-expansion steam engines (VTE), each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2400 shp and gave a maximum speed of 16 kn.
 The ship carried a maximum of 160 LT of fuel oil that gave her a range of 2800 nmi at 10 kn.

 The VTE-powered Bangors were armed with a 12 pounder 3 in anti-aircraft gun and a single QF 2-pounder (4 cm) AA gun or a quadruple mount for the Vickers .50 machine gun.
 In some ships the 2-pounder was replaced a single or twin 20 mm Oerlikon AA gun, while most ships were fitted with four additional single Oerlikon mounts over the course of the war.
 For escort work, their minesweeping gear could be exchanged for around 40 depth charges.